Colorful illustration of AI vocabulary and language concepts

 LM Studio

 LM Studio is a desktop app for running local models with a graphical interface.
-Like Ollama, but click-based instead of command-line — better for people who don't live in a terminal.
+Like Ollama, but click-based instead of command-line, which might be better for people who don't live in a terminal.
+Although recently Ollama introduced a GUI as well, so the preference comes down to feature sets.

 llama.cpp